Protect your data and yourself.

 “Cloud and cloud, what is cloud??!!”1

-To be fair, it’s a pretty powerful concept.
-Nearly unlimited storage for all your information, accessible to you from anywhere the internet might reach — which is pretty much everywhere these days!
+It seems we can’t say or do much in technology these days without that buzzword — “the cloud” — rearing its head.
+To be fair, it’s a powerful concept: nearly unlimited storage for all your information, accessible to you from anywhere the internet might reach (which is pretty much everywhere these days).

-Data exposure
+Threat 1: Data exposure

 The most common scenario is someone hacking your account with the cloud storage provider.
 Once in, anything stored in your account is visible to the hacker.
-They can view, copy, download, duplicate, or share any or all of the data you have stored online.
+They can view, copy, download, duplicate, or share any of the data you have stored online.

 Most folks don’t need to worry about rogue employees or police officers with a warrant.